 1. Policy capture has replaced market risk.

-Returns now depend less on discovering opportunities and more on embedding within national priorities.
+Returns now depend on embedding the fund within national priorities, and not about taking on risk.
 This is why you’ll constantly hear the biggest funds telling founders: “We invest at the earliest stages; but also not at your early stage.”
-The best-performing funds aren’t the ones that predict consumer behavior, but they are the ones that pre-write the regulation and achieving early industrial alignment (defense, AI, energy, semiconductors) has become the new product–market fit.
+The best-performing funds aren’t the ones that predict consumer behavior, they are the ones that pre-write the regulation and achieve early industrial alignment (defense, AI, energy, semiconductors), which has become the new product–market fit.

 2. Innovation itself has been securitized.

-What once represented risk and discovery has become an asset class with guaranteed liquidity.
-Defense, climate tech, and chips dominate not because they’re the most creative fields, but because they have state demand curves baked in.
-Again, this is why I spent two years telling anybody who would listen to me that a much better fund model for a VC fund is actually one that nearly exactly mirrors what we had with mortgage-backed securities!
+What once chased risk and discovery has become an asset class with guaranteed liquidity.
+Defense and chips dominate because they have state demand curves baked in, which has nothing to do with creativity or innovation.
+Again, this is why I spent two years telling anybody who would listen to me that a much better fund model for a VC is actually one that nearly exactly mirrors what we had with mortgage-backed securities!
 Because every startup now functions like a bond, and every breakthrough is a derivative of industrial policy!

 3. The old “military–industrial complex” is now the “Big Venture–industrial complex”.

-Other than a change in name, the mechanisms are identical.
-Procurement is a startup’s exit strategy; fiscal stimulus is the new venture round; and “abundance,” “resilience,” “national competitiveness” is the new branding.
+Other than a change in name, the mechanisms are identical: Procurement = a startup’s exit strategy; fiscal stimulus = the new venture round; and “abundance,” “resilience,” “national competitiveness” = the new branding du jour.

 4. Power has been consolidated into a new hybrid elite.

-A technocratic aristocracy fluent in both fund liquidity and national legislation, which can actively lobby while discussing launch metrics.
-These bureaucrat investors manage both sides of the balance sheet: public policy on one during one administration, and private profit on the other during the next administration.
-It is no longer possible to distinguish the entrepreneur from the policymaker, or the firm from the state.
-Because they are different departments of the same Big Venture fund.
+Here we see the emergence of a new technocratic-aristocratic class that is fluent in the languages of both fund liquidity and national legislation, and which can actively lobby while discussing launch metrics.
+These bureaucrat investors manage both sides of the balance sheet, from public policy during one administration, and private profit during the next administration.
+You simply cannot distinguish the entrepreneur from the policymaker, or the firm from the state anymore, because they are only different departments of the same Big Venture fund.

 But What About Little Venture?